oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/signer/types.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3/src/signer/types.ts)

-This file contains TypeScript interfaces and types that are used throughout the Alephium Web3 project.
-The code defines several interfaces for different types of transactions and parameters that can be used to sign and submit transactions to the Alephium blockchain.
+This file contains TypeScript interfaces and types that are used throughout the Oxygenium Web3 project.
+The code defines several interfaces for different types of transactions and parameters that can be used to sign and submit transactions to the Oxygenium blockchain.

 The `Address` type is defined as a string, and `OutputRef` is defined as a type from the `node` module.
 The `Destination` interface defines the destination address, amount of Alphium to send, and optional tokens, lock time, and message.
 The `Account` interface defines the key type, address, group, and public key of an account.
 The `SignerAddress` type is used to specify the signer's address and key type.